inBeat/inbeat-website/content/top-influencers/tiktok/beauty/brazil/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Brazil in 2023
+title: Top 10 Beauty TikTok Influencers In Brazil In 2023
 description: >-
   Find top beauty TikTok influencers in Brazil in 2023.
-Most popular hashtags: #fyp #foryou #makeup #fy.
+Most popular hashtags: #fyp #fy #viral #foryou.
 platform: TikTok
-hits: 127
+hits: 122
-text_top: See the best TikTok profiles on inBeat.
+text_top: Analyze the best TikTok profiles on inBeat.
-text_bottom: Our database holds 127 TikTok influencers like this in Brazil for you to connect with.
+text_bottom: Our database holds 122 TikTok influencers like this in Brazil for you to collaborate.
 profiles:
   - username: "janataffarel"
     fullname: >-